When and How to Divide Perennials for a Healthier Garden

 A bonus of this task is: you also get some free plants out of it!

 Not all perennials should be or need to be divided, however.
-Some of them actually resent being disturbed once they’re in the ground (including baby’s breath, false indigo, lupine, butterfly weed, clematis, and Russian sage), while other perennials with woody stems or long taproots are difficult to divide and replant with success (such as lavender, rosemary, thyme, sage, periwinkle, and burning bush).
+Some of them actually resent being disturbed once they’re in the ground (including baby’s breath, false indigo, lupine, butterfly weed, clematis, and Russian sage), while other perennials with woody stems or long taproots can be tricky to divide and replant with success (such as lavender, rosemary, thyme, sage, periwinkle, and burning bush).

 Signs that a plant needs to be divided